hellojyoti03/react-deep-table/NEW_FEATURE.md

 # New Feature Proposal

-Thank you for considering contributing a new feature to `react-share-pro`!
+Thank you for considering contributing a new feature to `react-deep-table`!
 This document outlines how to propose a new feature, what information to include, and the process for getting it reviewed.

 ## How to Propose a New Feature

 1. **Check Existing Features**:
-   - Before submitting a new feature proposal, please review the [Feature Requests](https://github.com/hellojyoti03/react-share-pro/issues) section to see if your idea has already been suggested.
+   - Before submitting a new feature proposal, please review the [Feature Requests](https://github.com/hellojyoti03/react-deep-table/issues) section to see if your idea has already been suggested.
 If you find a similar proposal, feel free to add your thoughts or support.

 2. **Feature Description**:
    - Clearly describe the feature you want to propose.
 Include the following details: